 The Select SQL Editor is shown in Illustration 5.
 The Select SQL Editor is a specific case.
-IBX SQL Editors also exist for Update, Insert and Delete SQL.
+IBX SQL Editors also exist for Refresh, Update, Insert and Delete SQL.

 All of IBX's SQL editors follow the same basic scheme with a combo box in the left hand frame listing available tables and listboxes showing the columns and Primary Keys respectively for the currently selected table.
 This can be used both for reference purposes and as a source for the Generate SQL function.
+The Insert and Modify property editors additionally show the "Computed By Columns" in a separate list, and the Insert Property editor has a further list for "Identity Columns" (see 6.6.8).